- Vocals, Fiddles, Violas,

 it is without doubt one of mother nature's most beautiful creations.

-background in West Cork.
+traditional background in West Cork.
 By the time she reached her

 teens she already excelled on a number of instruments including

 Arty McGlynn from Omagh, Co.
 Tyrone also comes from a strong traditional

 He started to play professionally at fifteen touring Ireland with

 numerous bands.
-After several years playing with Van Morrison, he revived his
+After several years playing with Van Morrison,

-musical paths continually crossed as they both worked with
+their musical paths continually crossed as they both worked with